-We've found some of the most jaw-dropping 3D portraits and collated them here for you.
-The artists that created these amazingly realistic portraits describe the techniques they used in the portraits that took months to complete.
+Here, we've collated some of the most jaw-dropping 3D portraits to showcase the level of creative skill out there.
+Plus, the artists who created these amazingly realistic 3D portraits describe the techniques they used over the months it took to complete their work.

-If you would like to explore more amazing 3D art, and want to hone your own 3D skills, explore these tutorials for KeyShot , ZBrush and Blender.
+Keep reading to marvel at these intricate works of art.
+If this isn't enough, explore more amazing pieces on our 3D art roundup and hone your own 3D skills by exploring these tutorials for KeyShot , ZBrush and Blender.
 Or, take a look at what can be achieved without a computer in our roundup of incredibly realistic pencil drawings.

 Click on the icon at the top-right of the image to enlarge it.

 Character artist Eugene Tertychnyi worked on this recreation of chef and restaurateur Salt Bae in his spare time, working four to six hours a day for around three weeks.
 "I try not to repeat a character that has been made by other artists," Tertychnyi says.
 "For example, Batman or Spider-Man, who overflow the internet.
 I try to make something that I've never seen before in 3D."